DealerDotCom/grails-yammer-metrics/README.md

             detailed {
                 qualifyingPatterns = ['book.show.**', 'author.**'] // metrics that match these patterns will use the 'detailed.whitelist' filter instead of the whitelist = [                                      // regular whitelist filter.
 This allows you to specify particular controller/actions
-                        '**.request.1MinuteRate',                     // that you want additional reporting on without needing to spam graphite with all metrics
+                        '**.request.1MinuteRate',                  // that you want additional reporting on without needing to spam graphite with more metrics
-                        '**.request.mean',
+                        '**.request.mean',                         // for everything
                         '**.request.median',
                         '**.request.max',
                         '**.request.stddev',